d3s-trento/contiki-uwb/examples/multi-ranging/README.md

 all the rangings fit inside that interval.

 The constants `ACQUIRE_CIR`, `CIR_START_FROM_PEAK` and `CIR_MAX_SAMPLES` control the CIR acquisition.
-Note that CIR printing might be long, so the time allocated for a single ranging might need to be adjusted.
+Note that CIR printing might be long, so the time allocated for a single ranging increases significantly.
+The pre-defined value of `MAX_PRINTING_DELAY` is set large enough to print the full CIR.
+If only part is printed, that value may be adjusted (reduced).

+The constant `PRINT_RXDIAG` enables/disables printing the RX diagnostics for the last ranging packet received.

 ## Important note
 Make sure that all tags share the same configuration (same firmware).
-Anchor nodes need to be reflashed only if the radio configuration changes, but may keep the firmware if the set of tags changes.
+Anchor nodes need to be reflashed only if the radio configuration changes, but may keep the firmware if only the set of tags changes.

+Pay attention to error messages in the logs.
+If those appear, multiple rangings might overlap and fail or provide incorrect results.